 But, what do you do with a Christmas tree when it stops being a Christmas tree?
 You recycle it, of course.

-Keep Northern Illinois Beautiful offers 13 collection sites (shown on map below) in Winnebago County for you to bring your tree between January 1 and 15.
+The City of Rockford offers curbside tree pickup for residents.
+For those outside of Rockford or living in apartments or condos, Keep Northern Illinois Beautiful offers 13 collection sites (shown on map below) in Winnebago County for you to bring your tree between January 1 and 15.

 Each year Keep Northern Illinois Beautiful collects in excess of 36,000 Christmas trees after they have done their initial service, and we put them to further use.
 Trees are turned into mulch which is then made available, first come first served, to local residents for use in their gardens.
 Since 1988, we have collected and processed over one half million trees.

 Pine mulch is excellent for use with acid-loving plants such as roses, lilacs, azaleas, rhododendrons, hydrangeas and evergreens.
 Other uses include ground cover for walkways and fence rows.
 This mulch is available to local residents and small business owners at no charge.
 You are encouraged to gather as much free mulch as you can personally use at your home or business.
 Bring your own shovels and bags for transporting.
 All mulch must be off the ground by March 1st, but it usually doesn’t last that long.
 The early bird gets the mulch.